-Now, as if risen from a dark baptism, slave old man, with the sound of the mastiff not far away, runs further into the Deep Wood, into what often appears to be both the beginning and ending of his life.
+Now, as if rising from a dark baptism, slave old man, with the sound of the mastiff not far away, runs further into the Deep Wood, into what often appears to be both the beginning and end of his life.

-Also available by Patrick Chamoiseau: Texaco; Solibo Magnificent; School Days; Creole Folktales; Childhood; Chronicle of he Seven Sorrows Migrant Brothers; Strange Words; Seven Dreams of Elmira.
+Also available by Patrick Chamoiseau: Texaco; Solibo Magnificent; School Days; Creole Folktales; Childhood; Chronicle of the Seven Sorrows Migrant Brothers; Strange Words; Seven Dreams of Elmira.